LJFuse (Experimental / Not Released / Unsupported)

 Read AIN0 once per second and log timestamp and value

-Toggle FIO0
+Toggle an LED on FIO0